Interview on Being a Successful Motivational Speaker with a Challenge Background

--Wigge: (He breaks out laughing).
-Well, I guess my clients have to decide if they consider me a top motivational speaker, or rather a mediocre one.
+Wigge (breaks out laughing): Well, I guess my clients have to decide if they consider me a top motivational speaker or a mediocre one.

 But you really wanted to become a top motivational speaker, right?

--Wigge: Actually no one would book me if I was mediocre on stage, but motivational speakers have to have an outstanding level, otherwise no one really needs them.
-That’s why it can be hard to stay in the business, but those who do have the most wonderful profession you could ever imagine.
+Wigge: Actually, no one would book me if I was mediocre on stage.
+Motivational speakers have to be at an outstanding level, otherwise no one really needs them.
+That’s why it can be hard to stay in the business, but those who do, have the most wonderful profession you could ever imagine.

 What makes you a great motivational speaker?

--Wigge: I think the most important aspect is to be an inspiring person who might have overcome certain personal and professional challenges before.
+Wigge: I think the most important aspect is to be an inspiring person who might have overcome certain personal and professional challenges in their life.
 In my case, I worked hard to create the life I always wanted, and this pretty much allowed me to become a motivational speaker in my second career.
-I currently travel to six countries to deliver my challenge-4-change keynotes on change, leadership, sales, and motivation.
+I currently travel to six countries to deliver my Challenge-4-Change keynotes on change, leadership, sales, and motivation.

-How does your life look like in your home base Denver, Colorado?
+How does your life look in your home base of Denver, Colorado?

--Wigge: First of all, I wanted to live somewhere I would really be happy and be able to trail run (my hobby) whenever I wanted.
+Wigge: First of all, I wanted to live somewhere I would really be happy and be able to trail run (my hobby) whenever I wanted.
 That’s one reason why I moved from Germany to Colorado.
-Germany is awesome, I love it.
-But I felt that Colorado with its nature, mountains, positive life attitude and friendliness is the right place for me as a runner and motivational speaker.
-I also love the friendliness, the natural beauty of Colorado, and as a trail runner, I can’t wait to be back in the mountains for the next run in between keynotes and seminars.
+Germany is awesome; I love it.
+But I felt that Colorado—with its nature, mountains, positive life attitude, and friendliness—is the right place for me as a runner and motivational speaker.
+I just love the friendliness and natural beauty of Colorado, and as a trail runner, I can’t wait to be back in the mountains for the next run in between keynotes and seminars.

-I remember, that I was not very sporty as a child.
-But I started track and field as a teenager in Germany and became one of the best 1000 meter runners in the youth section of my state.
-I guess, that started the dream of becoming a motivational speaker in the United States one day.
-It’s possible to change behavioral patterns, and our health situation if we try leaving our comfort zone over and over again.
+I work hard at being healthy.
+I eat a healthy diet as a vegan.
+I lost 25 pounds years ago, always work on my stress management, and I keep a healthy social life.
+I remember that I was not very sporty as a child.
+But I started track and field as a teenager in Germany and became one of the best 1000-meter runners in the youth section of my state.
+I have also worked hard on overcoming personal challenges.
+As a child, I had a severe stutter, and I couldn’t speak in public.
+This has obviously changed after pushing myself to be in front of crowds as a speaker, which I have done regularly over the last 30 years.
+I guess that helped spark my dream of becoming a motivational speaker in the United States.
+It’s possible to change behavioral patterns and our health situation if we try leaving our comfort zone over and over again.

-Actually back to food, I remember being a heavy meat eater, and disliking veggies.
-My current diet is mainly based on greens, and I sincerely love them.
-We can change all kind of mechanisms if we decide to do so.
+Going back to food, I remember being a heavy meat eater and disliking veggies.
+My current diet is mainly based in greens, and I sincerely love them.
+We can change all kinds of mechanisms if we decide to do so.
 Certain supplements can be beneficial, too.

 Interesting.
-But are these all your patterns you changed?
+But are these all of your patterns that you changed?

-No, there are more.
-To prepare myself to become a motivational speaker in the US, I also worked on my stress management.
-Years ago, I didn’t often allow myself regular breaks at work, a normal pace in my work, and I always had way too much on my plate.
-I realized the stress symptoms like a burnout/depression at one stage.
-Things take time, but nowadays I walk slower, eat slower, put less on my daily plate of work, and I sleep way better.
-Sometimes old patterns may come back, but a constant practice keeps them in that little box somewhere in my mind where they belong to.
+Wigge: No, there are more.
+To prepare myself to become a motivational speaker in the US, I also worked on stress management.
+Years ago, I didn’t often allow myself regular breaks at work to maintain a normal pace in my work, and I always had way too much on my plate.
+I realized the stress symptoms of burnout and depression at one stage.
+Things take time, and nowadays, I walk slower, eat slower, put less on my daily plate of work, and I sleep way better.
+Sometimes old patterns may come back, but a constant practice keeps them in that little box somewhere in my mind, where they belong.

-I also worked hard on my ability to be able to embrace change.
+I have also worked hard on my ability to embrace change.
 This is something challenging for all of us.
 I remember experiencing the change from analog self-marketing to digitized self-marketing.
 Working with SEO strategies, newsletters, and social media seemed to be so frustrating, especially after I had great PR from my TV shows for over 15 years.
 PR seemed to be automated.
-The phone rang, and TV shows first in Europe and lateron also in the US asked me to come on the show after a new adventure challenge I had faced, like me being invited on The Tonight Show in 2013.
+The phone rang, and TV shows—first in Europe and later in the US—asked me to come on their show after a new adventure challenge I had faced.
+I was invited on The Tonight Show in 2013.

 The required change management with digitized marketing was immense.
-I felt blocked of making the necessary changes, didn’t want to leave my comfort zone first.
-But I pushed through it, learned new marketing strategies, and here I am with a strong online marketing.
+I felt blocked from making necessary changes, and I didn’t want to leave my comfort zone at first.
+But I pushed through it, learned new marketing strategies, and now here I am with strong online marketing.